dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 __Monotonicity of the Broadcast semantics.__
 In this broadcast semantics, sending is non-blocking and only the processes that listen on the channel when a message is sent receive the message.
-Intuitively, this means that is it also possible to define an WSTS for some class of depth-bounded processes.
+Intuitively, this means that it is also possible to define an WSTS for some class of depth-bounded processes.

 Compared to what we saw about depth-bounded processes, we can reuse the ordering (subgraph isomorphism) and the "bounded acyclic path" condition.
 However, to compute transitions and acceleration/widening cannot reuse the same approach based on graph rewriting.
-It is not possible a priori how many processes are changed by a single transition.
+It is not possible to know a priori how many processes are changed by a single transition.

 ## Types for the π-calculus